-If you are having a problem either keeping your fire lit or having smoking problems, installing an outside airsource may be beneficial.
+If you are having a problem either keeping your fire lit, installing an outside air source may be beneficial.
 Keeping a fire lit takes different factors including air and fuel for burning.
-The products of combustion include water vapor and carbon monoxide, so being sure that the fireplace will vent properly is very important to the safety of the home as a whole.
-One way to improve air flow is to install an outside airsource.
+The products of combustion include water vapor and carbon monoxide.
+Being sure that the fireplace will vent properly is very important to the safety of the home as a whole.
+One way to improve air flow is to install an outside air source.
 An outside air source is a vent that provides fresh air to feed the fire.

-An outside air source can make getting a fire started in your chimney easy even for beginners.
+An outside air source can make starting a fire in your chimney easy for beginners.
 With ample outside air and a good set up of kindling and good, seasoned wood, anyone can get a nice fire burning.
-One thing I will caution you about when it comes to outside air sources is to watch them being painted over.
+One thing I will caution you about when it comes to outside air sources is to watch them when they get painting over.
 Whether the vent is an outside air source or simply a vent on the front of a wood stove feeding the fire in the stove with air from the room, if you get the area painted be sure that the air vents are not painted or sealed shut.
 This can cause problems, especially if it is a vent on the front of a wood burning stove that requires the air in order for the wood to fully combust.

 Having an outside air source is generally not a costly process, but consulting a professional over where to systematically place the vent is a good idea.
 The professional The professional should discuss with you both indoor and outdoor variables such as other competing appliances in the home, large hills, trees, or other obstructions that possibly may be a factor for a sluggish draft.

 Recommended affiliate products: